ryantobin77/0340_EMS_Mobile/Readme.md

 - EMS region
 - County
 - Regional coordinating hospital
-You can view all currently applied filters in the bottom bar of the main page.
-You can remove an individual filter by pressing the “x” on a specific filter card or clear all filters using the button in the bottom right corner of the main page.
+- You can view all currently applied filters in the bottom bar of the main page.
+You can remove an individual filter by pressing the “x” on a specific filter card or clear all filters using the button in the bottom right corner of the main page

 #### Sort
-You can open the sort menu by selecting the sort icon in the top right corner of the main page to sort the list of hospitals on one of the following attributes
+You can open the sort menu by selecting the sort icon in the top right corner of the main page to sort the list of hospitals on one of the following attributes:
 - A-Z (by name)
 - Distance from current location (from nearest to furthest)
 - Nedocs score (from normal to severe)